 Are the most important pages in your primary navigation?
 What about less important ones – are they included, too?
 Use business objectives and visitor analytics to determine what gets prioritized.
 Keep the main navigation concise but still useful.
 Stick your social media links and other flare in the footer.

 It’s hard to control how people will browse your website, but you can present content so that users can find what they need quickly.
+Write your website copy with the user in mind.
 Does the website design make content easy to find?
 Don’t assume users will read the entire page to act.
 Make any key points in the first couple paragraphs of the page.
 Use keyword-rich headings and subheadings (ideally 2.5x larger than body font and in bold) to show what’s important and grab the user’s attention.

 Displaying content in a usable and useful format that encourages reading and interaction is vital.
 Are the fonts chosen by the designer easily readable throughout the site?
 Are the fonts large enough?
 Text-heavy pages should be at least 16px, preferably 18-20px.
 Tip: when text field or search inputs are less than 16px on iOS, it causes Safari to zoom into the form, even after submitting when the keyboard is hidden.